Chart Color Schemes

 Income levels sit below national averages according to AreaSearch assessment

-The Scone Surrounds SA2's median income among taxpayers was $49,222 in financial year 2022.
-The average income stood at $69,666 for the same period.
-This compares to figures for Rest of NSW which were $49,459 and $62,998 respectively.
-Based on Wage Price Index growth of 12.61% since financial year 2022, current estimates would be approximately $55,429 (median) and $78,451 (average) as of September 2025.
-Census data reveals household, family and personal incomes all rank modestly in Scone Surrounds, between the 25th and 29th percentiles.
-Income brackets indicate that 29.5% of the community earn between $1,500 and $2,999 (2,539 individuals), consistent with broader trends across the metropolitan region showing 29.9% in the same category.
-While housing costs are modest with 87.5% of income retained, the total disposable income ranks at just the 30th percentile nationally.
+The Scone Surrounds SA2 had a higher than average national income level according to latest ATO data aggregated by AreaSearch for financial year ended June 30, 2022.
+The median income among taxpayers was $49,222 and the average income stood at $69,666.
+These figures compared to Rest of NSW's median income of $49,459 and average income of $62,998 respectively.
+Based on Wage Price Index growth of 12.61% since financial year ended June 30, 2022, current estimates would be approximately $55,429 (median) and $78,451 (average) as of September 2025.
+Census data revealed household, family, and personal incomes all ranked modestly in Scone Surrounds, between the 25th and 29th percentiles.
+Income brackets indicated that the $1,500 - $2,999 earnings band captured 29.5% of the community (2,539 individuals), consistent with broader trends across the metropolitan region showing 29.9% in the same category.
+Housing costs were modest with 87.5% of income retained, and total disposable income ranked at just the 30th percentile nationally.

 Frequently Asked Questions - Income